ora0600/confluent-new-cdc-connector/README.md

               "topic.prefix":                                         "FREEPDB1",
 ```

 If you run with Oracle XE 21c you do not need to change the `cflt_connectors.tf`

 > [!IMPORTANT]
-> If you run fully-managedc connector then we run with AVRO, so Oracle 23ai sample would not work here.
+> If you run fully-managed connector then we run with AVRO, so Oracle 23ai sample would not work here.

 ```bash